AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 In the sample below we will take single-series data described above and mark the highest point in series with a **"Star"** of the **"Gold"** color.

-To make marker visually appealing we will create a style, that will tell AnyChart to set marker size to 16 pixels in normal state, and make it bigger (12 pixels) when user moves cursor over an element.
+To make marker visually appealing we will create a style, that will tell AnyChart to set marker size to 12 pixels.

-Marker style "myMarker":

 ```
 chart.marker('March, 18000').type('star').size(12).fill('Gold');